Defdave/hospyta-backend/README.md

    JWT_SECRET=your_jwt_secret

 # Summary about myself
 - I'm a self taught software dev.
-I have been seeking for an intern or junior role where I can learn from inspiring devs, and gain actual work experience and i just started learning nodejs/nestjs cause of this intern i have experience with nodejs/expressjs so this task might not have be well done, unconventional as it may seem, can I get such an opportunity?
+I have been seeking for an intern or junior role where I can learn from inspiring devs, and gain actual work experience and i just started learning nodejs/nestjs cause of this intern i have experience with nodejs/expressjs cause it nodejs/exprsssjs i use mostly in the past, so this task might not have be well done, unconventional as it may seem, can I get such an opportunity?
 I promise you would smile back at this decision because I'm a hard worker and I learn really fast.